eddatasci/unrollment_proj/paper/symposium.md

-the project predicts college graduation based on a large set of covariates, using four different modeling approaches: logistic regression, elastic-net logistic regression, random forests and neural nets.
+the project predicts college graduation based on a large set of covariates, using four different modeling approaches: logistic regression, elastic-net logistic regression, random forests and neural nets (Hastie et al, 2009).
 Skinner will summarize the results of these models, including both standard measures of model fit and summaries of the substantive importance of these different measures of fit.

 Will Doyle, Professor of Higher Education at Vanderbilt University, will introduce the panelists and moderate discussions.
 To provide for